OmarYehiaDev/Programming-Quiz-What-do-I-Wear-3-7-/README.md

     - shirtLength
     - shirtSleeve

-   Use the chart above to print out one of the following correct values:
+   Use the chart (tshirt-guide.png) to print out one of the following correct values:
     - S, M, L, XL, 2XL, or 3XL